 There are an increasing number of Aliexpress suppliers who have fulfilment warehouses in the UK but the last time I brought a kit from Aliexpress (from a UK warehouse) I was still hit with an additional £100 tax charge on checkout.
 It’s still cheaper to buy direct from China and pay the tax upfront, but delivery times seem to be a lot longer than they were a couple of years back.

-If you’re just starting out then it may be worth buying from eBay or Amazon – you will pay a higher price for the motor kit and battery but you have the added security of a good returns policy and buyer protection plus it’s likely the kit will be sent from your locale (although you should check the listing details to be sure).
+If you’re just starting then it may be worth buying from eBay or Amazon – you will pay a higher price for the motor kit and battery but you have the added security of a good returns policy and buyer protection plus it’s likely the kit will be sent from your locale (although you should check the listing details to be sure).

 You could also strike up a direct relationship with a supplier in your country – this can be beneficial for both parties as they will be more likely to look after you if you’re a regular customer.

-Another good option is to provide the customer with an affiliate link – if you sign up to the Amazon Associates or eBay Partner network affiliate programs you will earn a small commission every time someone buys through your link.
+Another good option is to provide the customer with an affiliate link – if you sign up to the Amazon Associates or eBay Partner Network affiliate programs you will earn a small commission every time someone buys through your link.
 If it’s for a £600 e-bike kit with battery, you will earn roughly £20-£30 commission for that referral.
 If your customer decides they want a Bafang BBS01 mid-drive kit, then all you do is send them the link to a (reputable) supplier on one of these platforms.
 They will have the kit delivered to them and you fit it.

 What do I do about warranty issues?

 If you supply the kit then regardless of the warranty arrangement you have with your supplier, the customer will expect you to get it sorted.
-In my experience this can be a proper headache as most of the suppliers are based in China and dealing with warranty claims can be very arduous and time consuming.
+In my experience, this can be a proper headache as most of the suppliers are based in China and dealing with warranty claims can be very arduous and time-consuming.

-Customer expect a warranty of at least 12 months.
+Customers expect a warranty of at least 12 months.
 The right way to go about it would be to make sure you have some spare parts in stock, that way if a common issue occurs you don’t need to order a replacement part from China and keep the customer waiting.
 You will need to thoroughly research the Bafang and Tongsheng motors – it’s not a case of if but when you will have a failure.
 It’s something you will have to get used to dealing with.
-I was very lucky in the first year, but then I had a whole load of controller failures one after the other and I was ill prepared for it.
-I went through a stage of spending more time fixing the motors than installing them and you don’t get paid for repairs under warranty – if this happens it can be soul destroying!
+I was very lucky in the first year, but then I had a whole load of controller failures one after the other and I was ill-prepared for it.
+I went through a stage of spending more time fixing the motors than installing them and you don’t get paid for repairs under warranty – if this happens it can be soul-destroying!

 If you ask your customer to buy the kit and battery from eBay or Amazon through an affiliate link you are not responsible for any electrical or mechanical failures (unless caused by poor installation) as the customer did not buy the kit from you, but you should still be able to diagnose the fault and offer to replace the faulty part for a small fee.
-This method would be good if you’re just starting out and do not have the finances to buy loads of spare parts, but you should be 100% transparent and make the customer aware of this before they commit.
+This method would be good if you’re just starting and do not have the finances to buy loads of spare parts, but you should be 100% transparent and make the customer aware of this before they commit.